dryguy/rbitr/README.md

 clock is started before white plays their first move.
-On the website lichess.org, neither player’s clock starts until after they play their first move (i.e., each player’s first move is counted as 0 seconds).
-Since PGN files containing over-the-board games rarely include data for the clocks, rbitr currently follows the convention that each player’s first move counts as 0 seconds.
+On the website lichess.org, neither player’s clock starts until after they play their first move (i.e., each player’s first move is counted as 0 seconds). rbitr currently follows the convention that each player’s first move counts as 0 seconds.

 ### Plotting Move Times